Blogging Strategies: Quality Content

 Sooner or later almost every food blogger finds his/her work being published somewhere else without permission.
 This is so frustrating.
 All of your hard work, your personal photography… stolen.
 It happens to me all of the time.
 Something I’ve recently began implementing in my posts and all over my website is that my material is under copyright.
 A clear copyright policy is crucial unless you want your content stolen right before your eyes.
 I don’t know about you, but I don’t want authorities knocking at my door for stealing material under copyright.
 That’s not funny business.

 My entire website is protected under DMCA Protection & Takedown Services.
-A badge is clearly displayed in my website’s footer.
-It’s FREE to register.
-I’ve also recently begun to watermark my photos with my website’s name.
+I also watermark my photos with my website’s name.
 I was hesitant with this at first because I do not like writing to take away from the photo, but a small faded watermark in the bottom corner doesn’t make much of a difference.
 I’m able to add watermark to my photos with Lightroom, my photo editing software.

 I recommend having a clear statement as to whether you are OK with your photos and recipes being used on other sites.
 Beneath each recipe, you’ll find my copyright language.
 This is so internet users will know that (1) you must ask permission to use my photos and (2) the content may not be republished word-for-word.
 I note the source of the recipe (if it is not my own development) and I also include: